Larry Andersen: Playing and coaching career

-Andersen during the 1982 season pulled a prank on manager Rene Lachemann during a series in Chicago.
-Referred to as the ‘Mr. Jello’ caper, Andersen, along with teammates Ritchie Zisk and Joe Simpson moved all the furniture in the hotel suite into a bathroom, filled both toilets with jello and removed the mouthpiece from the phone.
+During the 1982 season, Andersen pulled a prank on Mariners manager Rene Lachemann during a series in Chicago.
+Referred to as the ‘Mr. Jello’ caper, Andersen, along with teammates Richie Zisk and Joe Simpson moved all the furniture in the hotel suite into a bathroom, filled both toilets with jello and removed the mouthpiece from the phone.
 The trio were not revealed as the culprits until after the season ended.